-Jesus rose from the dead that we might have eternal life.
+- Jesus rose from the dead that we might have eternal life.
 While Jesus' death paid the penalty for our sin, it is His resurrection that brings us the hope of eternal life.
-"Blessed be the God and Father...who according to His great mercy has caused us to be born again to a living hope through the resurrection of Jesus Christ from the dead" (1 Peter 1:3).

-• Jesus offers eternal life (or a reconciled relationship) to those who will repent of their sin by placing faith in Jesus Christ.
+"Blessed be the God and Father...who according to His great mercy has caused us to be born again to a living hope through the resurrection of Jesus Christ from the dead" (1 Peter 1:3). - Jesus offers eternal life (or a reconciled relationship) to those who will repent of their sin by placing faith in Jesus Christ.

 Jesus spoke often of eternal life (John 3:15-16; 4:14; 5:39; 6:40).
-Many people assume that eternal life is going to heaven when you die.
-But that's not what Jesus said.
+Many people assume that eternal life is going to heaven when you die, but that's not what Jesus said.
 In John 17:3, Jesus said, "This is eternal life, that they may know You..."
 Eternal life is to know God.
 Eternal life is to experience a reconciled relationship with God.

 According to the Bible, eternal life is given to those who will turn from their sin by placing faith in what Jesus has done for them.
 The Bible describes the act of turning from sin as repentance.
-It does not mean a person will be sinless.
-It means they desire God more than sinful activity.
-Repentance was at the heart of Jesus' first message.
-"Repent, for the kingdom of heaven is at hand" (Matthew 4:17).
+It does not mean a person will be sinless; it means they desire God more than sinful activity.
+Repentance was at the heart of Jesus' first message: "Repent, for the kingdom of heaven is at hand" (Matthew 4:17).

-These truths are not only essential for salvation, they are essential for living as those who are saved.
-All of the key concepts and great doctrines of the faith are contained within the Gospel message.
-Think about these words...
+These truths are not only essential for salvation, but they are also essential for living as those who are saved.
+All of the key concepts and great doctrines of the faith are contained within the gospel message.
+Think about these words:

 Salvation Grace Love Forgiveness

 Election Predestination Норе Life

-Justification Redemption Faith God's will
+Justification Redemption Faith God's Will

-Sovereignty Sinfulness Pride God dependence
+Sovereignty Sinfulness Pride God-dependence

 Kingdom Community Humility Heaven

 Hell Peace Joy Prayer

 Jesus Messiah God Saints

-Every word mentioned and many others are connected to and rooted in the Gospel message.
-In other words, the more you know and understand the Gospel, the more you will know and understand these concepts.
+Every word mentioned and many others are connected to and rooted in the gospel message.
+In other words, the more you know and understand the gospel, the more you will know and understand these concepts.

-Christians grow into the Gospel-not out of the Gospel.
-You never grow beyond the Gospel.
+Christians grow into the gospel, not out of the gospel.
+You never outgrow the gospel.

-PART 2: What is the essence of Christianity?
+What Is the Essence of Christianity?

 Big Idea: Christianity is about relationship.
 What makes a great Christian?
-Write down some ideas.
+(Write down some ideas.)

 There will be slight variations based on who you talk to, but most people consider a great Christian to be someone who prays, goes to church, reads their Bible, gives of their resources, serves others, and lives a good moral life.
-While all of those things are admirable, they do not necessarily distinguish a person as a Christian (or great).
+While all of those things are admirable, they do not necessarily distinguish a person as Christian (or great).
 Everything mentioned can be done by a non-Christian.
-A non-Christian can pray, go to church, read a Bible, give of their resources, serve others, and live a moral life.
+A non-Christian can pray, go to church, read the Bible, give of their resources, serve others, and live a moral life.

-Christianity begins with the Gospel of Jesus Christ, and the Gospel is about relationship.
+Christianity begins with the gospel of Jesus Christ, and the gospel is about relationship.

-What is the Gospel?
-The Gospel is God's good news that saves and sanctifies a person.
+What is the gospel?
+The gospel is God's good news that saves and sanctifies a person.
 It's the story of redemption that begins in the Garden of Eden and extends through eternity.
-We've already addressed the Gospel in depth, but notice the relational emphasis.
+We've already addressed the gospel in depth, but notice the relational emphasis.

-- Humanity was created for a relationship with God. - Our sin separated us from that relationship. - There is nothing that we can do to reconcile this relationship on our own. - Jesus died on the cross to pay the penalty for our sin. - Jesus rose from the dead that we might have eternal life. - Jesus offers eternal life (or a reconciled relationship) to those who will repent of their sin by placing faith in Jesus Christ.
+- Humanity was created for relationship with God. - Our sin separated us from that relationship. - There is nothing that we can do to reconcile this relationship on our own. - Jesus died on the cross to pay the penalty for our sin. - · Jesus rose from the dead that we might have eternal life - Jesus offers eternal life (or a reconciled relationship) to those who will repent of their sin by placing faith in Jesus Christ.